-But because it’s important for you to learn—and practice—healthy eating habits so you can sustain your weight loss for life, in addition to your Nutrisystem foods, you’ll also incorporate fresh grocery foods into your diet.
+But because it’s important for you to learn—and practice—healthy eating habits so you can sustain your weight loss for life, in addition to your Nutrisystem foods, you’ll also incorporate fresh grocery foods into your meal plan.
 We’ve separated these foods into five simple categories, which will make it easy for you to complete a well-rounded diet, learn healthy habits, and add some variety to your plan!

 For help identifying in which category your favorite foods belong, check out the Nutrisystem Grocery Guide.
 If you don’t find what you’re looking for, give one of our counselors a call at 1-800-585-5483 between the hours of 7 a.m. and midnight—they’re standing by to help!

 The term “SmartCarbs” refers to a specific group of carbohydrates that are nutrient-rich and lower on the Glycemic Index.
 These carbs are packed with fiber so they are digested more slowly, helping you feel fuller longer.
 Plus, they deliver vitamins, minerals and other important nutrients your body needs.
 Foods like whole grain rice, pasta and cereals, fresh or frozen fruit, and starchy veggies like beans, peas, corn and sweet potatoes all fall into the SmartCarb category.

 On Nutrisystem, women should be enjoying one SmartCarb per day while men should be eating two.